“Tell Emily I love her.”

 Several weeks passed.
 And no further evidence surfaced.

 She finally gave up.
 That fact that there was possibly someone else was a reality she had to learn to accept.
 Not that it really mattered.
 It was all in the past now.
 And the past was the only place where he could remain, despite everything feeling very much in the past.
 No apologies or reconciliation required, let alone possible.

 Nothing would bring him back to life.
 No matter what, he was dead.
 Dead, dead, dead.
 Knowing the truth wasn’t going to change that fact.
 And he was just as dead to Emily as she was to her.

 But wait!
 Did Emily even know?
 It was quite possible she didn’t.
 He saw no evidence of missed calls or texts on his phone.
 Wouldn’t she have tried contacting him?
 Was it possible he had some hidden form of communication that she wasn’t privy to?
 A burner phone?
 Should she hire a private investigator?
 Then again, why put herself through that?
 Because she feared she would otherwise never find closure.
 And would never grieve properly.
 Until she finally solved this mystery.

 She wondered if she should solicit her kids to help?
 Did she really want to drag them into this?
 She decided to keep it to herself.
 For his sake.
 And for the sake of their children.

 A few more weeks passed.
 And then an unexpected knock at her door.
-She looked through the peephole at a woman no older than 20.
 Probably another damn solicitor.
-But when noticed a car was parked in her driveway, she realized that solicitors don’t usually park in your driveway.
+A car was parked in her driveway.
+Solicitors don’t usually park in your driveway.
+She looked through the peephole at an unrecognizable woman around 30 or so.
 Did this person have the wrong house?